- Our Mission

 2008, awarded the Jackson-Gwilt Medal for his exceptional work in developing astronomical instrumentation and in constructing telescopes by the Royal Astronomical Society.

-Richard A. Meserve, president of the Carnegie Institution for Science.
+Richard A. Meserve, former president of the Carnegie Institution for Science.

 2014, one of three new members elected to the Kavli Foundation’s board of directors, expanding the board from five to eight members.